think-mm/enblog/input/posts/2008/12-08-facing-the-truth-by-irfan-husain.md

 ---
-Title: Facing the truth by Irfan Husain
+Title: Facing the truth
 Tags:
   - Jahed
 Published: 2008-12-08 08:46:12 +06:00
 Updated: 2008-12-08 08:46:12 +06:00
 OldURL: 2008/12/08/facing-the-truth-by-irfan-husain/
 ---

-<font size="4"><strong>                                                                      Facing the truth</strong></font><center><font size="3"><strong> By Irfan Husain</strong></font></center>
+~ **Irfan Husain**

-Even in my remote bit of paradise, news of distant disasters filters through: above the steady sound of waves breaking on the sandy beach in Sri Lanka, I was informed by several news channels about the sickening attacks on Mumbai.
-My Internet connection is erratic and slow, but nevertheless, I have been bombarded with emails, asking me for my take on this latest atrocity.
+*Even in my remote bit of paradise, news of distant disasters filters through: above the steady sound of waves breaking on the sandy beach in Sri Lanka, I was informed by several news channels about the sickening attacks on Mumbai.
+My Internet connection is erratic and slow, but nevertheless, I have been bombarded with emails, asking me for my take on this latest atrocity.*

 Over the last few years, I have travelled to several countries across four continents.
 Everywhere I go, I am asked why Pakistan is now the focal point of Islamic extremism and terrorism, and why successive governments have allowed this cancer to fester and grow.
 As a Pakistani, it is obviously embarrassing to be put on the spot, but I can see why people everywhere are concerned.
 In virtually every Islamic terrorist plot, whether it is successful or not, there is a Pakistani angle.
 Often, foreign terrorists have trained at camps in the tribal areas; others have been brainwashed in madressahs; and many more have been radicalised by the poisonous teachings of so-called religious leaders.